oba2311/website/zblog.md

 DAGsHub tackles exactly those two aspects.
 The marketing challenge is right on the nose - DAGs is looking to grow its community as a northstart KPI; that is the main focus and it is an extremely unique opportunity to help this effort.
 Regarding collaboration on technical projects  - that is exactly the produt.
 The platform lets teams work better together and DAGs is laser-focused on solving exactly this challenge.

+While I did not plan to commit to any other project this year, this is just too relevant, too important and too interesting to say no to.

+---

 <h3 id = "sql">Honing the tool - a comprehensive guide to sharpen your SQL skills</h3>
 <i>Posted on 23-09-2020.</i>